allyoucaneatsushiin/pest-control/Roach-Control-Edgewood-877-374-4514-Removal-Exterminator-Same-Day-Emergency-Treatment-Near-Me.md

 - Specific cockroach species (German, American, Oriental, or Brown-banded)

-### 🛡️ Customized Treatment Plan for Edgewood Properties
+### 🛡️ Customized Treatment Plan for Edgewood MD Properties

-Based on our findings, we develop a tailored cockroach control strategy for your Edgewood home that may include:
+Based on our findings, we develop a tailored cockroach control strategy for your Edgewood MD home that may include:

 1. **Targeted Insecticide Application** – Professional-grade treatments applied to harborage areas